 Participatory Research in Primary Care Workgroup

-The Participatory Research in Primary Care Working Group promotes and supports collaborative research partnerships in primary care together with the patients, communities, and other stakeholders with whom we partner.
+The Participatory Research in Primary Care Workgroup promotes and supports collaborative research partnerships in primary care together with patients, communities and other stakeholder partners.
 Our goals include jointly collaborating on products that increase understanding and capacity for a participatory approach in primary care research; supporting primary care researchers and professionals undertaking participatory research; and advocating for participatory research policy within relevant research and healthcare organizations.

 US Co-chair: Joesph LeMaster, MD

 Most recently operating as a Special Interest Group (SIG), this group joined the Committee for Advancing the Science of Family Medicine (CASFM) following the NAPCRG 2015 Annual Meeting.
 Please check back for products.

 - MacFarlane A1, Galvin R2, O'Sullivan M3, McInerney C4, Meagher E3, Burke D3, LeMaster JW5.
 Participatory methods for research prioritization in primary care: an analysis of the World Café approach in Ireland and the USA.Fam Pract.
 2016 Sep 27. pii: cmw104.